How to Age DIY Vintage T-Shirts Without DamageBy ShirtSpace | Oct 07, 2019 | Updated May 25, 2023

 In between washes, you can use tea, coffee, and even a mix of diluted brown and green paints to create a natural “aging” effect on t-shirts.
 This technique works best on brighter colors, and whites especially.

 To stain with any of these agents, dilute the tea, coffee, or paint in water.
 Create a wash that you can dip your t-shirts in and leave them there for 10 to 15 minutes.
-Tea is more mild than coffee, and both of these are milder than paint — depending on how well you dilute them.
+Tea is milder than coffee, and both of these are milder than paint — depending on how well you dilute them.

 After soaking to fade and then staining to age, you can “rough” up your t-shirt further using sandpaper or pumice.